-Due from Manulife Financial represents the ASO Plan surplus of \$47,977 (2017 - \$47,139).
+Due from Manulife Financial represents the ASO Plan surplus of \$79,454 (2019 - \$60,325).
 At May 31, 2002, the Trustees terminated the insured arrangement with Manulife Financial for claims with disability dates on or after June 1, 2002.
 Manulife Financial holds reserves to fund the fully insured portion of the claims with disability dates on or before May 31, 2002 until the release of all related liabilities.

-Interest is earned on the due from Manulife Financial as follows: unrestricted deposit account balance at the month-end 91-day T-bill rate plus 0.5 percent and on cash flows at the average monthly 91-day T-bill rate less 0.5 percent.
+Interest is earned on the due from Manulife Financial at prime less 1 percent (2019 - unrestricted deposit account balance at the month-end 91-day T-bill rate plus 0.5 percent and on cash flows at the average monthly 91-day T-bill rate less 0.5 percent).

 Manulife Financial is to provide the Plan with terminal accounting in respect of the Insured Plan for the period from June 1, 2002 to December 31, 2027.
-The deficit of the Insured Plan as at May 31, 2002 will be carried over as the opening balance for the terminal accounting period, with a \$1,800,000 payment applied as a premium payment in the terminal accounting period.
+The deficit of the Insured Plan as at May 31, 2002 was carried over as the opening balance for the terminal accounting period, with a \$1,800,000 payment applied as a premium payment in the terminal accounting period.